-All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded in writing on the agreed reporting form (Appendix L). and logged on CPOMS.
+All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded in writing on the agreed reporting form (Appendix L) and recorded on CPOMS.
+The cause for concern form must be handed to the DSL or if they are not available one of the deputies.

 Each record should include:

-- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of each action taken, decisions reached and the outcome - Information from a child written verbatim - Date and signature / record of who completed the record
+- A clear and comprehensive summary of the concern - A list of any actions taken immediately in response to the incident or concern - Details of how the concern is to be/was followed up and resolved - A note of each action taken, decisions reached and the outcome - Information from a child written verbatim - Date and signature/record of who completed the record